 It set me to wondering what was it about their romance that tapped into the longings of ordinary people -- people with jobs, who go to school, who are raising their kids and yet find themselves obsessed with this fantasy relationship.

 Jim Coffield, an associate professor in the counseling department at the Orlando, Fla., campus of Reformed Theological Seminary, offers some insight.

-At a recent seminar for Campus Crusade for Christ staff members, he shared pointers from his own years of marriage and of couples counseling.
+At a recent seminar for Cru staff members, he shared pointers from his own years of marriage and of couples counseling.
 He underscored what makes relationships work, before wedlock and after.

 And frankly, Pam and Jim are hitting on most of them.

 Coffield asserts that the masculine side of a relationship answers the question: Is God going to do something?